 The Kicker: "I'm so out of love with you.
 I've got nothing left for you, nothing, nothing.
 Nothing, there is nothing here for you."

 The Takeaway: There are a lot of mixed emotions around this one, but we're die-hard fans.
-When so many love stories (especially Hollywood love stories) rely on happy endings, we appreciate a tragic but real goodbye for its relatability.
+When so many love stories (especially Hollywood love stories) rely on happy endings, we appreciate a tragic, but real, goodbye for its relatability.
 Dean and Cindy share an undeniable connection, but as strong as their attraction is, so is their volatility.
-Also, one could argue that this is a film about the moments of unspoken gestures of love as well as those that chip away at love.
-The long brooding silences reveal the importance of communication, and how the absence of it gives gains a presence so large that there's no room for anything else in the relationship.
+One could also argue that this is a film about the moments of unspoken gestures of love, as well as those that chip away at love.
+The long, brooding silences reveal the importance of communication.

 Vicky Cristina Barcelona